Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Value for Money Ratings

-I would like to see one at around $270 with accessories like the QI pad and cleaning pod and then one available without the accessories for around $240, which would make it a shaver at a good price point.
+I would like to see one at around $270 with accessories like the QI pad and cleaning pod, and then one available without the accessories for around $240, which would make it a shaver at a good price point.

-Keep in mind that the SH91 replacement blades, which are to be replaced every 24 – 12 months, cost approx. $60 – $40, £45 – £60, or €45 – €65.
+Please note that the SH91 replacement blades, which are recommended to be replaced every 12 -24 months, cost approximately $40-$60, £45-£60, or €45-€65.

 Final Thoughts – Verdict (Worth Buying?)